01General Hours of Service Guidelines

 - If the driver has a layover on any day, the 16-hour exception can't be used—this includes the day of the layover.

-- Once a driver has used the 16-hour exception, they may not use it again until they have had a 34-hour reset.
+- A driver that has used the 16-hour exception may not use it again until they have had a 34-hour reset.

 - Drivers may not drive past the 16th hour when coming on-duty.